Firefly-ZJ/AlphaDog/README.md

 # AlphaDog: A Gomoku AI Inspired by AlphaGo

-## NOTE: This project has not finished yet.

 ## Overview

 AlphaDog is a Gomoku (Five in a Row) AI inspired by the AlphaGo series.
 It uses a combination of deep neural networks and Monte Carlo Tree Search (MCTS) to play Gomoku, and is trained through Reinforcement Learning and self-play data.